 3. Aston Springs Farm, just outside Sheffield (x5 bus to Dinnington).
 Aston springs farm is more than just animals.
 There is a nature trail, pond dipping, stoned baked pizza, Aston spring restaurant, small indoor play area, paint & pot studio.
 We like the trail walking around to see the animals.
 It’s muddy & lots of fun!
 There are picnic areas too up by the animals.
 Click here for our Aston springs farm blog and video.

 Graves Park Animal Farm | Sheffield

-4. Graves Park Animal Farm in Sheffield is free and is a good option for a cost free day out.
+4. Graves Park Animal Farm in Sheffield is free and one of the best days out in Sheffield for kids.
 Graves park, biggest park in Sheffield, has loads to explore and see, you could spend hours here whatever the weather.
-There’s woodland trails, ducks, cafe, toddler playground, adventure playground with sand pits, boating lake and more.
+There’s woodland trails, a free animal farm, ducks, cafe, toddler playground, adventure playground with sand pits, boating lake and more.

 Wentworth Garden Centre | Rotherham